mskcc-microbiome/spikequant/benchmarking/README.md

 ```

 ## Setting up benchmarking conditions
-There are several core things to vary: what spikes are used, what alignment method, and what set of off-target sequences should be considered (if any).
+There are 3 main things to vary: what spikes are used, what alignment method, and what set of off-target sequences should be considered (if any).

 For the off targets, we considered 4 options:
 - no offtarget sequnces
 - the sample's assembly
 - the sample's binned contigs
 - the GutZymo mock